7 Anime Like "Parasyte"

 There are so many great and horrific titles out there that you won’t run out of suspenseful and thrilling things to watch for a while.

 Plot Summary of Parasyte

-When aliens known as Parasytes began to invade Earth one night, they did so by searching for hosts and taking over their brains and their bodies.
-One of the unlucky targets nearby was 17-year-old, Izumi Shinichi.
-But, fortunate enough for him, his response and reflex blocked the parasyte attacking from entering his brain and instead was diverted into his right hand.
+Aliens known as Parasytes invaded Earth by taking over the brains and bodies of their hosts.
+One of the unlucky targets was 17-year-old Izumi Shinichi.
+But, fortunate enough for him, his response and reflexes blocked the Parasyte from entering his brain, and instead, it was diverted into his right hand.
 The next day, when Shinichi woke up, he thought everything was just a dream.
-But in reality, the parasyte is now part of him as his right hand and they have to co-exist in order to survive from the other parasytes who sees them as potential threats to their own survival.
+But in reality, the Parasyte became a part of him as his right hand, and they have to co-exist in order to fight against other Parasytes who see them as potential threats to their own survival.

 1. Tokyo Ghoul

 As blissful as humans are living freely in Tokyo, ghouls on the other hand are forced to hide in the shadows.
 As a matter of fact, they are being hunted by investigators because of their rather peculiar and unorthodox sole source of nourishment—humans.

 One day, a college kid named Kaneki Ken is on a date that he thinks is going quite well—except for the fact that his date is a ghoul.
 A series of unfortunate events leaves him gravely injured.
 The only way to save him is through an urgent organ transplant, with the organs coming from the very ghoul who tried to devour him.
 When he awakens, he is forced to deal with the ghoulish changes that are taking place within.